-By allowing medical providers to refuse care based on religious or moral beliefs, members of the LGBTQ+ community are increasingly at risk of losing access to care they need.
-As consequence of the Healthcare Denial Law, patients who are already in a vulnerable position seeking medical care could be stripped of their rights because of who they are or who they love.
+By allowing medical providers to refuse care based on religious or moral beliefs, members of the LGBTQ+ community, those living with or affected by HIV/AIDS, and other individuals in marginalized communities are increasingly at risk of losing access to needed healthcare.
+As a consequence of the Healthcare Denial Law, patients who are already in a vulnerable position seeking medical care could be stripped of their rights because of who they are or who they love.
 The LGBTQ+ community deserves better from our Statehouse lawmakers.

 For nearly four decades, Equitas Health, a nonprofit community healthcare system, has operated in Ohio.
-Central to their mission is providing healthcare to members of the LGBTQ+ community, as well as those at risk of or affected by HIV, in an inclusive manner.
-The Healthcare Denial Law disproportionally puts Equitas patients seeking care at risk because Equitas can no longer require their staff to treat all patients in an inclusive, nondiscriminatory manner.
-Consequently, the trust necessary between Equitas patients and their providers is deeply eroded, stripping Equitas of its ability to live its mission to the fullest.
+Central to its mission is providing healthcare to members of the LGBTQ+ community, as well as those living with or affected by HIV/AIDS, and other individuals in marginalized communities, in an inclusive and nondiscriminatory manner.
+The Healthcare Denial Law disproportionally puts Equitas Health’s patients at risk because Equitas Health can no longer ensure its staff will uphold the organization’s values of providing inclusive and welcoming healthcare.
+Consequently, the trust necessary between Equitas Health’s patients and their providers is deeply eroded, stripping Equitas Health of its ability to live its mission to the fullest.

 Overwhelming, Ohioans support nondiscrimination protections for the LGBTQ+ community and abortion access.
-Thousands of businesses across the state have joined Ohio Business Competes, which calls for Ohio lawmakers to pass the Ohio Fairness Act.
-Rather than continue to waste taxpayer dollars on avoidable lawsuits and multiple primaries, Ohio leaders can instead focus on passing the Ohio Fairness Act, drawing fair maps, and protecting reproductive freedom.
+Thousands of businesses across the state have joined Ohio Business Competes, which calls for Ohio lawmakers to codify LGBTQ+ protections into law.
+Rather than continue to waste taxpayer dollars on avoidable lawsuits and multiple primaries, Ohio leaders can instead focus on protecting Trans youth, preserving our democracy, and codifying protections for reproductive freedom in our state constitution.